QuintenVerheij/AI_Minor/Mobile_app/pose_estimation_app/README.md

 # Getting started

 ## Required
-- Flutter 1.22.6 (Do not no of older versions will work)
+- Flutter 1.22.6 (Do not know of older versions will work)

 ## Firebase
 -   Ask me for access to the firebase console, I will invite you.